-I.2 - ONERA-SME Relationships
+II.2 -ONERA-SME Relationships

-Like any healthy partnership relationship, that between ONERA and an SME must be a winning one for both parties.
+Like any healthy dyadic partnership, that between ONERA and an SME must be a winning one for both parties.
 Both partners must have strong positions (Cowan, Jonard & Zimmermann, 2003) with each adopting its own role so that their collaboration generates significant added value.
-So ONERA develops its best technological solutions, possibly breakthrough technologies, and the SME implements its product development, industrialization and marketing capabilities in order to reinforce its competitive advantage in its markets or to create new ones.
+So ONERA develops its best technological solutions, possibly breakthrough technologies, the SME and implements product development, its industrialization and marketing capabilities in order to reinforce its competitive advantage in its markets or to create new ones.